• Skip to primary navigation

 • Cornstarch and Water- These are eggless cookies so this mixture helps bind everything together.

-• Cream Cheese- If you're vegan, use your favorite vegan cream cheese.
+• Cream Cheese- If you're vegan, use your favorite vegan cream cheese in block form.
+Cream cheese in a tub is too soft.

 • Red Food Coloring- Make sure to read the label to keep your food safe.
 I use McCormick.